ileitch/disruptor/README.md

 ### Benchmarks

 I'm not going to show any results here, because they're pretty meaningless.
 No Ruby implementation can get close to performance of the Java implementation.
-If you do want to use the Disruptor pattern in JRuby, you're probably better off writing an extension for the offical Disruptor.
+If you do want to use the Disruptor pattern in JRuby, you're probably better off writing an extension for the official Disruptor.

 Saying that, there are a couple of simple Queue benchmarks in `bm`.